Born-Digital-US/ISLE-ARCHIVE-20190910/docs/ISLE_Documentation_Narrative_Structure.md

          * Transforms
          * Solr configs
        * Editing ISLE staging template
-       * Flow in your institutional customizations
+       * Flow in your institutional customizations and how to comment appropriately to maintain changes during ISLE upgrades.
        * Checking these changes into the ISLE config git repository
      * Cloning to your `Staging` system
      * Getting copied production data into place on `Staging` system